| Individual Titles

 R. H. van Gulik was also the author of a popular series of detective novels, based in ancient China and featuring the semi-historical Judge Dee Gong-An.
 It will soon become evident to fans of Judge Dee that van Gulik drew much inspiration for his novels from the Tang-Yin-Pi-Shih.

-The Colonization of Caucasus and Central Asia
+| | Crucifying the Orient The Colonization of Caucasus and Central Asia

 by Kalpana Sahni